littlektframework/littlektframework.github.io/_docs/debugging/opengl-profiling.md

 # App Stats

-We can view app related stats by accessing the `Context.stats` property.
-By default, this tracks the app run time, the last delta time, the total rendered frames, the current fps (averaged over last 25 frames), and OpenGL related stats refered to as engine stats.
+We can view app-related stats by accessing the `Context.stats` property.
+By default, this tracks the app run time, the last delta time, the total rendered frames, the current fps (averaged over the last 25 frames), and OpenGL-related stats referred to as engine stats.

 ## Engine Stats